electric-cloud-community/FlowAsCode/README.md

 - When generating DSL consider using the options suppressDefaults and supressNulls to produce more human-readable code
  - This can be done with the `ectool generateDsl --suppressDefaults true --supressNulls` command line
  - Using the Self Service Catalog item, Export DSL

+Tips
+- You can place .groovy files in the root directory and they will also be evaluated